 1. Accounts Receivable

 Accounts receivable (AR) refers to a bookkeeping account that holds the total of all unpaid sales invoices for a business.
 The unpaid sales invoices show the money owed to the business by a customer or client, listed on the balance sheet as an asset.
 Many businesses offer credit terms to their customers and accounts receivable represents the balance of money owed to a firm for goods delivered or services rendered but not yet paid for by customers.
 Once the customer submits payment, their invoice is then removed from this group.

-- COGS – also known as, COGS or cost of sales, this metric refers to all expenses directly tied to the sale of products in your inventory.
+Also known as the cost of goods sold or the cost of sales, this metric refers to all expenses directly tied to the sale of products in your inventory.
 COGS also refer to the cost to your business of any parts or stock that are sold to customers.
-For a service-oriented business, this represents the cost of services rendered.
+For a service-oriented business, this additionally represents the cost of manufacturing expenses and services rendered.

 (Accounts receivable ÷ Annual revenue) × Number of days in the year